Optimal Inverse Design Based on Memetic Algorithms -- Part 1: Theory and Implementation: Rank-1 Perturbation -- DOF Addition

-\subsection{Rank-1 Perturbation -- \ac{DOF} Addition}
+\section{Rank-1 Perturbation -- \ac{DOF} Addition}

-Similar to removals introduced in Section~\ref{sec:TopoSens:RemPert}, the previously removed \ac{DOF} can be added back.
+Similar to removals introduced in Appendix~\ref{sec:TopoSens:RemPert}, the previously removed \ac{DOF} can be added back to a structure.
 For this purpose, the original impedance matrix~$\Zm$ and excitation vector~$\Vv$ have to be stored in the memory.

 The current with the $a$-th \ac{DOF} added is evaluated as~\cite{Capeketal_InversionFreeEvaluationOfNearestNeighborsInMoM}

 where~$v_a$ is the voltage at the $a$-th position of the original vector~$\Vv$, the auxiliary variables~$\M{x}_a$ and~$z_a$ read